Private Carpal Tunnel Surgery in Canada: Skip the Waitlist

 Tired of Waiting?
 Access Private Hand Surgery in 2–8 Weeks

 In 2026, the average wait time for orthopedic and plastic surgery in Canada remains a significant barrier to health.
-If you are living with the constant numbness, "pins and needles," and grip weakness of Carpal Tunnel Syndrome, waiting months for a specialist in Saskatchewan, Ontario, BC, or Alberta isn't just frustrating—it risks permanent nerve damage.
+If you are living with the constant numbness, "pins and needles," and grip weakness of Carpal Tunnel Syndrome, waiting months for a specialist in Saskatchewan, Ontario, Quebec, BC, Alberta, or Atlantic Canada isn't just frustrating—it risks permanent nerve damage.

 At The First Glance, we provide a private, self-pay alternative for Canadians seeking immediate relief.
 Our streamlined process allows you to travel to our state-of-the-art surgical centre in Winnipeg to undergo surgery, and return home the same day.